-- Familiarise themselves with the subject specific risk assessments so that they are aware of teaching related hazards. - Refer to EYFS and Staff Guidelines to familiarise themselves with the First Aid procedures in operation and ensure that they know who the current First Aiders are; the School Nurse holds a list. - Be aware of specific medical conditions of individual students as identified on SIMS, seeking further information as necessary from the School Nurse. - Never move a casualty until they have been assessed by the School Nurse or qualified First Aiders unless the casualty is in immediate danger. - Send for help as soon as possible. - If age appropriate send a student with minor injuries to the First Aid Room, accompanied by another student. - Comply with the policy on school trips, complete risk assessments as required, be aware of specific needs of individual students and take a copy of all relevant information on the trip. - Take First Aid kit on any trips away from the school site. - Ensure that they are familiar with using an Adrenaline Autoinjector and asthma inhaler for emergency use on any student in their care for whom it is prescribed, and they are aware of the protocols to be followed post usage. - Inform supply teachers on how to access the First Aid information for the duration of their assignment.
+- Familiarise themselves with the subject specific risk assessments so that they are aware of teaching related hazards. - Refer to this policy (available in the Staff Resources area) to familiarise themselves with the First Aid procedures in operation and ensure that they know who the current First Aiders are; the School Nurse holds a list and the lists are displayed in Ivy Wood, Lower and Upper School staffrooms.
+A copy of the list of First Aiders is also available in the Staff Resources area. - Be aware of specific medical conditions of individual students as identified on SIMS, seeking further information as necessary from the School Nurse. - Never move a casualty until they have been assessed by the School Nurse or qualified First Aiders unless the casualty is in immediate danger. - Send for help as soon as possible. - If age appropriate, send a student with minor injuries to the First Aid Room, accompanied by another student. - Comply with the Educational Visits Policy regarding school trips, complete risk assessments as required, be aware of specific needs of individual students and take a copy of all relevant information on the trip. - Take a First Aid kit on any trips away from the school site. - Ensure that they are familiar with using an Adrenaline Autoinjector, asthma inhaler and other medications for emergency use on any student in their care for whom it is prescribed, and they are aware of the protocols to be followed post usage. - Inform supply teachers on how to access the First Aid information for the duration of their assignment.

-Staff working on site during holiday periods will have adequate First Aid supplies for use during the school holidays.
+Staff working on site during school holiday periods will have adequate First Aid supplies for use during the school holidays.